-The size distributions of elephantfish are inconsistent among the nine core strata (30-400 m) for the east coast South Island trawl survey and generally characterised by a wide right hand tail of 3+ and older fish (up to about 10 years) and the occasional poorly represented 1+ and 2+ cohort modes (see 2007 and 2008 surveys).
-The time series length frequency distributions in the shallow plus core strata (10-400) includes only the 2007 and 2012 surveys, and have similar distributions, showing clearly the juvenile cohorts.
+The size distributions of elephantfish are inconsistent among the core strata (30-400 m) for the east coast South Island trawl surveys and generally characterised by a wide right hand tail of 3+ and older fish (up to about 10 years) and the occasional poorly represented 1+ and 2+ cohort modes (see 2007 and 2008 surveys, Figure 5).
+The time series of length frequency distributions in the shallow plus core strata (10-400) includes only the 2007, 2012 and 2014 surveys, and have similar modal distributions, but with higher proportions of juvenile cohorts.